-We agree with the professionals currently exempted in the bill.
-But, we believe that others who are similarly situated should also be exempted, such as therapists, speech interpreters and translators, court reporters, scientists, and so many other individuals who have advanced degrees or are licensed by the State, perform work as independent contractors and want to maintain that status.
+AB 5 currently exempts doctors, insurance agents, and securities brokers/advisers.
+We agree that these professionals should be exempted from the application of Dynamex, but so should many others.
+Architects, engineers, lawyers, real estate agents, therapists, accountants, speech interpreters and translators, court reporters, barbers, hair stylists, and so many other individuals who have advanced degrees or are licensed by the State, perform work as independent contractors and want to maintain that status.
 These individuals choose their own hours, projects, and rate of pay.
 At the informational hearing in the Assembly Labor Committee, even proponents acknowledged that these individuals had greater bargaining power and were not as vulnerable to misclassification as others.